AdobeDocs/data-collection-apis/src/pages/endpoints/media/index.md

 The Adobe Experience Platform Media Edge APIs allow you to send media data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
 Use of these APIs require the Streaming Media Collection Add-on.

-* With [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html), customers can get near real-time, granular details of duration, starts, and stops to evaluate and combine for media metrics.
-Customers migrating from Adobe Analytics have all reporting metrics available in Adobe Customer Journey Analytics.
+* With [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html), you can get near real-time, granular details of duration, starts, and stops to evaluate and combine for media metrics.
+If migrating from Adobe Analytics, all reporting metrics are available in Customer Journey Analytics.
-* With [Adobe Real-Time Customer Data Platform](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), customers can enrich their real-time profiles with media consumption data.
+* With [Adobe Real-Time Customer Data Platform](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), you can enrich real-time profiles with media consumption data.
-* With [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html), customers can optimize omnichannel campaigns and automate journeys with media consumption signals.
+* With [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html), you can optimize omnichannel campaigns and automate journeys with media consumption signals.

 ## Optimizing media tracking data flows